 - Habits 1,2, and 3 will help you develop self-mastery— private victories.

 - Habits 4,5, and 6 will focus on teamwork, cooperation, and communication— public victories.

 - Habit 7 is the renewal and balancing of the six preceding habits.

-Read this book summary as if you will be teaching it to someone else.
+Read this book summary of The Seven Habits of Highly Effective People as if you will be teaching it to someone else.
 Even better, actually teach it to someone within two days of reading it.

 Be patient, and understand growth is an incremental evolution, that in time, will lead to a personal revolution.

 That which we obtain too easily, we esteem too lightly.
 It is dearness only which gives everything its value.
 Heaven knows how to put a proper price on its goods.Thomas Paine